jimcasey/home/docs/cloud-ide.md

 When I originally explored an iPad dev environment I had settled on a few choices:

-**Cloud Service Provider: DigitalOcean** Straightforward, easy-to-use, flexible, and the prices are reasonable – but to be honest, my primary motivator for DigitalOcean over AWS or Google Cloud was not to give more money to Amazon or Google.
+**Cloud Service Provider: DigitalOcean** – Straightforward, easy-to-use, flexible, and the prices are reasonable – but to be honest, my primary motivator over AWS or Google Cloud was not to give more money to Amazon or Google.

-**Linux Distro: Ubuntu**
-Easy, frequent updates and robust package availability made this a simple choice.
+**Linux Distro: Ubuntu** – Easy, frequent updates and robust package availability made this a simple choice.
 Making things lightweight was a priority, so another distribution might be more appropriate – although Ubuntu does provide [minimal cloud images][4] that I used to build up a bare-bones server instance.

-**iOS Terminal Emulator: Blink**
-[Blink][24] is my terminal of choice, as it's free, has all the features I need, and doesn't try too hard (an underrated quality in software).
+**iOS Terminal Emulator: Blink** – [My terminal of choice][24], it's free, has all the features I need, and doesn't try too hard (an underrated quality in software).
 Most importantly it supports [Mosh][5], which is an essential workaround when iOS drops your SSH connection whenever the app is reaped from memory.

 Mosh has its drawbacks, however – the most annoying is not maintaining scrollback history – and it's probably time to find a better combination.
 I've purchased [Prompt][6] but have not tested it, mostly because it doesn't support Mosh.
 [Terminus][7] is another option, but I'm wary of the pricing plan (see "trying too hard" above).
 Other options to may include some combination of [Tmux][8] and [Eternal Terminal][9].